oauthstuff/draft-oauth-rar/main.md

    * Added notes on URI size and authorization details
    * Added requirement to return the effective authorization details granted by the resource owner in the token response
    * changed `authorization_details` structure from object to array
-   * added Justin Richer as Co-Author
+   * added Justin Richer & Brian Campbell as Co-Author

    -00 / -01